Richard Moya: Travis County Commissioner

-Moya became the first Hispanic Travis County commissioner when he was elected in 1970.
+Moya became the first Hispanic Travis County commissioner when he was elected in 1969, taking office in 1970.
 At the time no Hispanic had ever been elected to local public office.
 He credited his election victory to the support of the striking workers of the Economy Furniture Company, where 252 Hispanic workers had walked off their jobs in November 1968.
 The workers helped with his campaign and used the $21 a week they got on the picket line to help cover $1,200 for Moya's radio ads.
 He repaid the workers with one of his first acts as commissioner, securing a resolution designating the date of a labor rally as “Cesar Chavez Day.”
 This paved the way for labor organizer Cesar Chavez to speak at the strike rally at the Texas Capitol on November 29, 1970.

 Following his election, Gus Garcia was elected to the Austin school board, Gonzalo Barrientos was elected to the Texas Legislature and John Treviño to the Austin City Council.

 Moya was the only minority on the Commissioners Court, "an outsider in another world," observed colleague Gonzalo Barrientos Jr. "He went from outsider to the driving force that ushered Travis County government into the modern era."

 He targeted one local issue after another, always with a common focus on human dignity.
 He helped centralize county hiring by playing a pivotal role in establishing the county's first office of Human Resources.
 This promoted diversity in county hiring, since before 1970 the county employed very few minorities.
 “They just didn’t hire them,” Moya said.
 “They didn’t have a personnel office.
 Everybody did their own hiring.
 I wanted to change that.”
 Virgil Limón, a retiree of the county's district clerk's office, said “He also opened the doors for minorities to get hired in all parts of the county.”

 He helped establish a rural transportation program called CARTS, and he supported the development of a program that became known as StarFlight which provided emergency services.
 He pushed for a child abuse unit in the district attorney's office and greatly improved the county's mental health services.
 He was a catalyst for cultural change in Travis County government.

 Although he served on a commissioners court of strong personalities such as Mike Renfro, Jimmy Snell, Bob Honts and Ann Richards, he was the driving force, because "he had the ability to persuade others to follow his lead", Barrientos remembered.

 Hank Davis Gonzalez, a retired Austin Police detective, took on the legendary "Moya Machine" and ousted 16-year veteran Moya from the Pct.
 4 Commissioners seat in 1986.
 In 1998 Moya ran again for the Pct.
 4 position, in a failed attempt to oust Margaret Gómez, his former employee.